garcias/rst-archive/README.md

 8. Run `annotations.py` to scrape annotation text from Internet Archive; save into `annotations.json`
 9. Run `separate-title.py` to extract title text into new field; save into `bibliography.json`.

+## To do

+- Scrape topic pages and store as JSON